material-motion/material-motion/essentials/how_we_prioritize.md

 # How we prioritize

 Prioritization is how we choose what to work on for a given week or day.
+We make heavy use of GitHub and Discord to communicate our priorities.
+This allows us to minimize the number of team meetings and encourages autonomity.

 ## Projects == GitHub repos, usually